c0d-0x/Cruxpass-Password-manager/README.md

 Password storage: cruxPass uses a secure password storage mechanism (to be specified in detail).
 Authentication: cruxPass requires authentication before accessing or modifying stored passwords.
 Best practices: Always use strong, unique passwords and never share them with others.

+NOTE: Use it at your own risks, as this project was implimented for a better unstanding of file IO, basic encryption and decryption, data serialisation and deserialization.

 ## Contributing